-Ultimate Furlough FAQs – Updated 27 May 2020
+Ultimate Furlough (and JSS) FAQs – Updated 18 March 2021

 The employment guidance for business portal

-All of these materials are regularly updated to comply with new developments such as the COVID-19 crisis and the Good Work Plan which came into effect on 6 April 2020.
+All of these materials are regularly updated to comply with new developments such as the COVID-19 crisis and the Good Work Plan, which came into effect on 6 April 2020.

-If you would like unlimited one-year access to this portal, we are charging £125 plus VAT.
+If you would like unlimited one-year access to this portal, we are charging £325 plus VAT.

 Your questions answered

 The legal infrastructure around furlough is changing on a daily basis.
-The content of these answers have been sourced from the government’s update on 14 May 2020 and may continue to change.
+The content of these answers have been sourced from the government’s update on 3 March 2021 and may continue to change.
 Please contact a member of our team for bespoke legal advice.

 1. What is furlough leave?